Nikurwt/Coffee-Sales-/README.md

 ### Project Goal:
 The main goal of this project is to analyze the retail sales data of a coffee shop for the business to take actionable insights that improve overall performance.
 The analysis of customer behavior and sales trends, product preferences enhances decision-making to help improve customer experience and profitability.

+### Disclaimer

+This project uses a "fictional dataset" based on the structure of Unilever.
+The data is completely synthetic and used solely for educational purposes.
+None of the information represents real company data or business operations.

 ### Data Overview:-